Plan your Teams voice solution

 Migrate your existing voice solution to Teams

 For guidance on planning a Teams voice solution as part as your overall plan to upgrade to Teams from Skype for Business Server, see PSTN considerations for upgrading to Teams from Skype for Business on-premises.

 For an organization that is upgrading to Teams, the ultimate goal is to move all users to TeamsOnly mode.
-Using Phone System with Teams is only supported when the user is in TeamsOnly mode.
+Using Teams Phone is only supported when the user is in TeamsOnly mode.
 If you need basic information about upgrading to Teams, start here:

 - Getting started with your Microsoft Teams upgrade